openseg-group/openseg.pytorch/README.md

 - 2021/02/05 Support **pytorch-1.7, mixed-precision, and distributed training**.
 We also will add more segmentation models that achieve better performance based on the paddlepaddle image pretrained weights soon.
 For example, we gain **2.61%** on PASCAL-Context and **2.89%** on COCO-Stuff with single-scale test.
 Please checkout **branch pytorch-1.7** for more details.

+- 2020/12/07 [PaddleSeg](https://github.com/PaddlePaddle/PaddleSeg) has supported our ISA and HRNet + OCR.
+[Jittor](https://github.com/Jittor/segmentation-jittor) also has supported our ResNet-101 + OCR.

 - 2020/08/16 [MMSegmentation](https://github.com/open-mmlab/mmsegmentation) has supported our HRNet + OCR.

 - 2020/07/20 The researchers from AInnovation have achieved **Rank#1** on [ADE20K Leaderboard](http://sceneparsing.csail.mit.edu/) via training our HRNet + OCR with a semi-supervised learning scheme.
 More details are in their [Technical Report](https://arxiv.org/pdf/2007.10591.pdf).